 Affection is something that people have a deep need for.
 It helps you bond with your partner, bringing you closer.
 Not surprisingly, affection, or lack thereof, is often cited as a source of tension and a reason for couples to seek counseling.

-Validation means that your thoughts and feelings are viewed by your partner as valuable and understandable.
+Validation means that your partner views your thoughts and feelings as valuable and understandable.
 It simply means that they can say, “I understand how you might feel (or think) that way.”
 Validation means you’ve been heard.
 When someone feels invalidated, it can lead to feelings of resentment that, over time, erode your emotional connection and the stability of your relationship.

 I can decide for myself.
 Personal autonomy is one of the most important needs in a relationship.
 Having autonomy in your relationship means that you have the freedom to make decisions for yourself.
 In relationships where there is no autonomy, one partner can dominate and control the other.
 The dynamic can become unhealthy and abusive.

 As a couple, you will have a lot of decisions to make as you go along.
 When you and your partner are free to make your own decisions, you are creating a healthy foundation to build on.